 For a Spring semester start, the deadline to apply is August 31.

-Hybrid courses combine face-to-face and online learning.
-Students will begin with onsite evening courses and progress toward a completely online program.
+Hybrid courses combine face-to-face instruction with online learning.
+Students will begin with onsite evening courses and progress toward a completely online nursing program.

-When am I eligible to start the ATB option?
+When am I eligible to start the ATB online nursing program option?

 How long will it take me to graduate?